 Ski clubs introduce skiers and families to the world of cross country skiing.
-Whether it is a lifestyle, family activity or your training group, belonging to a ski club is a great way to be involved in our ski community.
+Whether it is a lifestyle, a family activity, or your training group, belonging to a ski club is a great way to be involved in our ski community.

-Supports the NENSA mission to sustain a vital & active Nordic skiing community in New England.
+NENSA Club/Team membership connects the Clubs and Teams in the larger ski community and supports the NENSA mission to sustain a vital & active Nordic skiing community in the Northeast.

-- NENSA Calendar Event Listing Fee is waived for ALL member NENSA Clubs.
+- NENSA Calendar Event Listing Fee is waived for ALL member NENSA Clubs/Teams

-- Club/Team Name listed in SkiReg registration pages to ensure proper club designation on NENSA Race Results (SkiReg dropdown menu).
+- Club/Team Name listed in SkiReg registration pages (drop down menu) to ensure proper club designation on NENSA Race Results

-- Club is scored for Club Cup Rankings
+- Club/Team is scored for Club Cup Rankings

-- Listing in Club Directory as a New England resource.
+- Club/Team is listed in the NENSA Club Directory as a New England resource

-- Support the NENSA mission to sustain a vital and active Nordic skiing community in New England.
+Thank you for supporting our mission at NENSA to sustain a vital & active Nordic skiing community in the Northeast.

 Why join a club?